differentpla-net/differentpla-net.github.io/_posts/2014-11-28-lager-handler-info.md

 This means that the supervisor *must* have a copy of the original configuration parameters -- otherwise it couldn't restart them properly.

+Unfortunately, we can't get hold of that information directly.
+What we can do is recognise that `lager_handler_watcher_sup` supervises `lager_handler_watcher` processes, and those, too, must have the original configuration somewhere:

-We can get hold of that:
+We can get hold of the watchers:

     (imp_server@roger-pc) 3> Watchers = supervisor:which_children(lager_handler_watcher_sup).
     [{undefined,<0.80.0>,worker,[lager_handler_watcher]},